phalgunigulati/project/README.md

 Alan AI: Amazing software that fetches news for the users

+Auth0: Provides authentication to the application allowing users to login or signup

 CSS3: The application is styled and made responsive using css.